 ALANA (African, Latino/Hispanic, Asian and Native American) Network is a student-run group that meets weekly during the academic year in order to plan and promote student and community activities.

-The Network seeks to foster an overall inclusive environment and awareness of diversity among its members and the entire Assumption College community.
+The Network seeks to foster an overall inclusive environment and awareness of diversity among its members and the entire Assumption University community.
 It also strives to educate and engage the Assumption community through various activities such as; multicultural events, panel discussions, weekly meetings, lectures, performances, etc.

 The Network works collaboratively with other student organizations within the Assumption community as well as student organizations in the ALANA Support Network Consortium.